-Thinking about your business the same way you think about your health may seem like a strange analogy, or even illogical, but when you really break it down and think about it, there are a lot of similarities.
+Thinking about your business the same way you think about your health may seem like a strange analogy, or even illogical.
+But, when you really break it down and think about it, there are a lot of similarities.

 When you implement an exercise program, whether you’re just starting out or have been exercising for years, it requires you to be consistent.
 For example, let’s say you begin an exercise program riding a bike.
 You begin by riding your bike three or four days per week for 20 to 30 minutes at a time.

-Consistency is the key here.
-By remaining consistent, you improve your ability to ride for a longer amount of time, or whatever it is you are looking to improve.
+By remaining consistent, you improve your ability to ride for a longer amount of time.
+Whatever it is you are looking to improve, consistency is the key.
 The added benefits of consistency are that it creates discipline, habit, focus, and it creates a lifestyle.

 Another concept found in both fitness routines and business is developing the ability to stretch yourself.
 When you exercise you’re consistently stretching yourself.
-If you ride your bike an extra five minutes, go a little faster, or ride a little farther you’re pushing and stretching to do a little bit more.
+If you ride your bike an extra five minutes, go a little faster.
+Or ride a little farther you’re pushing and stretching to do a little bit more.